 Ivan Hodač is a Founder and President of the Aspen Institute Prague.
 He was Secretary-General of the European Automobile Manufacturers’ Association (ACEA) from 2001 until October 2013.
 He is the Chairman of the Board at cabinet DN.
 The Financial Times listed him among the most influential personalities in Brussels politics.
 Before joining ACEA, he was Senior Vice-President and Head of the Time Warner Corporate office for Europe.
 Previously he was Secretary-General of the trade organization IFMA/IMACE, Senior Economist at Didier & Associates, and Assistant Professor at the College of Europe, Bruges.
 He was born in Prague, where he studied mechanical engineering.
 He completed his education in economics and political science at the University of Copenhagen and the College of Europe in Bruges (European studies).

-10:00 - 11:00 Further steps towards the competitiveness of the European automotive industry – panel discussion
+10:10 - 11:10 The competitiveness of the European automotive industry – panel discussion

 Alexander Matušek